CincyGhost/RequestApp/README.md

 Request Ware Solutions

 .NET 6 Blazor Server Application for Request Ware Solutions.
 App allows account holders to request and vote on software ideas or new features.
-Uses MongoDB for the database, Dapper micro-ORM for object mapping,  and AzureAD B2C for authentication.
+Uses MongoDB for the database, and AzureAD B2C for authentication.